Pregnancy is a physically challenging period for women.

 It is essential that at least at night, the back will have good support that will allow the body to be in a state of relaxation with a significant reduction of pressure, leading to better sleep and quality.

-The claw and memory foam mattresses (visco) are also optimal for on the side, which is considered the most healthy for pregnant women in all semesters (it is recommended to sleep on the left side to improve blood flow to the heart during sleep).
+The claw and memory foam mattresses (visco) are also optimal for sleeping on the side, which is considered the most healthy for pregnant women in all semesters (it is recommended to sleep on the left side to improve blood flow to the heart during sleep).

 Maintaining body temperature is also an essential element in sleep quality since many pregnant women raise body temperature during sleep.